fxarte/code_tools_and_snippets/README.md

 code_tools_and_snippets
 =======================

-code snippets for several languages and usefull
+Code snippets for several languages and usefull code tools.
+Find each language code files will be located in its own folder, named after their language